Trump, at Wisconsin rally, decries threats of violence as 'attack on democracy itself' after explosive devices sent to Dems

 At previous rallies, Trump has derided CNN and other media organizations as "fake news," and mocked prominent Democrats like California Rep. Maxine Waters, describing some of them as "low-IQ."
 Waters, for her part, had made vocal calls for her supporters to harass Trump officials in public.

 The FBI said Wednesday evening that it had identified at least five suspicious packages sent to prominent liberals this week that contained "potentially destructive devices," including one addressed to former CIA Director John Brennan -- care of CNN -- which prompted the dramatic on-air evacuation of the network's New York City headquarters.
+(Law enforcement officials involved in the investigation have told Fox News that the similarity between the packages has led them to believe that a single individual or group could be responsible.)

 WATCH: CNN ANCHORS SCRAMBLE AS ALARM SOUNDS ON-AIR